 - Staying Sharp has launched its first Challenge Series.
-The Mental Well-Being Challenges explore practical and scientifically valid ways of finding and approaching mental well-being, and build as foundational themes are explored.
+The Mental Well-Being Challenges explore practical ways of finding and approaching mental well-being, and build as foundational themes are explored.

 - Staying Sharp has re-launched the Is My Memory Normal Brain Health Challenge with an updated look and feel.
 This challenge will show you how memory works and what science says you can do to keep it functioning well.

 - To give a visual indicator of progress, Staying Sharp now displays icons in the Additional Tests area showing whether users have completed or haven’t started each test — spatial processing, non-verbal reasoning and verbal reasoning.

 - Editor's Pick is now available within the main site navigation.